Ferinjoque/ferinjoque-website/README.md

     * `SUPABASE_ACCESS_TOKEN`: Generate this from your Supabase account settings (Access Tokens).
     * `SUPABASE_PROJECT_REF`: Find this in your Supabase project's General Settings.
     * *(Optional)* You might need `OPENAI_API_KEY`, `RESEND_API_KEY`, `IPINFO_API_KEY` here too if your functions need them during the build/deploy phase, though typically they are only needed at runtime via `Deno.env.get()`).
 Usually, only the token and project ref are needed for deployment itself.
-6.  **Configure Email:** In `supabase/functions/weekly-report/index.ts`, update the placeholder `from:` and `to:` email addresses in the Resend API call section.
+6.  **Configure Email:** In `supabase/functions/weekly-report/index.ts`, update the `from:` and `to:` email addresses in the Resend API call section.
 The `from:` address must use a domain you have verified with Resend.
 7.  **Schedule Weekly Report:** In the Supabase SQL Editor, run the `cron.schedule` command to set up the weekly trigger for the `weekly-report` function.

 ## Deployment